include-cpp/include-cpp.github.io/index.md

 We believe that a community is only as good as how it treats its most vulnerable members.
 Therefore, we strive to create a welcoming, safe, and accessible environment.
 You can find our code of conduct [here](/code-of-conduct).

+Our primary communication platform is our [Discord server](https://discord.gg/ZPErMGW).
+Join us to discuss and learn C++ in a welcoming, inclusive space.

 The moderation and administration team are [Patricia Aas](https://twitter.com/pati_gallardo), [Simon Brand](https://twitter.com/TartanLlama), [Noam Chitayat](https://twitter.com/_Noam), [Guy Davidson](https://twitter.com/hatcat01), [Timur Doumler](https://twitter.com/timur_audio), [Kate Gregory](https://twitter.com/gregcons), [Adi Shavit](https://twitter.com/AdiShavit), [Fred Tingaud](https://twitter.com/FredTingaudDev), and others.

 ## What do we do?